United Cerebral Palsy

 United Cerebral Palsy (UCP) is an international nonprofit charitable organization consisting of a network of affiliates.
 UCP is a leading service provider and advocate for adults and children with disabilities.
 As one of the largest health nonprofits in the United States, the UCP mission is to advance the independence, productivity and full citizenship of people with disabilities through an affiliate network.

 History

-UCP was founded in 1949 by Leonard Goldenson (who later became Chairman of the broadcast network ABC) and his wife Isabel, and Jack and Ethel Hausman.
+United Cerebral Palsy was founded in 1949 by Leonard Goldenson (who later became Chairman of the broadcast network ABC) and his wife Isabel, and Jack and Ethel Hausman.
 United Cerebral Palsy pioneered the use of fundraising telethons.

 Service provider

 UCP, through its more than 66 local affiliates across the United States, as well as in Canada and Australia, provide a broad array of services and resources to children and adults with a broad range of disabilities.
 Each affiliate provides a different menu of services tailored to their local needs and capabilities, but often include education, employment, health & wellness, housing, parenting & family training and support, sports & leisure, transportation, and travel assistance.
 UCP has a combined budget of more than $750 million for research, public policy advocacy and direct services.
 System-wide, an average of 85 percent of all revenue is dedicated to programs.